Tatyanac94/social-interaction/README.md

 The Social Interaction project is a user-friendly backend API designed to enhance social connections on a digital platform.
 It allows users to easily create, share, and engage with content through posts and comments, making it simple for everyone to connect and express their thoughts.

-This API provides all the necessary tools for a lively community, encouraging meaningful interactions and conversations among users.
+This API provides all the necessary tools for an active community, encouraging meaningful interactions and conversations among users.
 If a user chooses not to provide their name when creating a post or comment, the system will automatically label them as "Anonymous."
 This ensures that everyone can participate comfortably, fostering an inclusive environment for all users.

 ## How to Run